OvalMoney/code-quiz/README.md

 ## How to participate

-Fork this project and submit a pull request with your code and your output.
+Fork this project.
+Solve the problem using your favourite language, using `oval-quiz-sm.in` and `oval-quiz-lg.in` as input.
+Submit a pull request with your code and your output.
 We expect the output files in the top-level directory, with these file names:

 `oval-quiz-sm.out`